• Get Inspired

 Real estate in those zones is highly coveted and premium.
 Not despite the church.
 Because of it.

 And in places like Cambridge, where I once studied, even the smallest old houses are treated as part of a protected cultural fabric.
-No one would dream of tearing down a row of modest Victorian homes near Parker’s Piece to build something taller or shinier.
+No one would ever dream of tearing down a row of modest Victorian homes near Parker’s Piece to build something taller or shinier.
 It would feel absurd.
 Because heritage isn’t about grandeur.
 It’s about continuity.

-Even under Mediterranean skies, the church remains the social and spatial compass — a reminder that beauty and orientation are not mutually exclusive.
+Even under Mediterranean skies, the church remains the social and spatial compass, a reminder that beauty and orientation are not mutually exclusive.

 And Yet, We Drift